Robert L. Peters

-Robert L. Peters is a Canadian graphic designer and educator.
+Robert L. Peters (May 26, 1954 – May 8, 2023) was a Canadian graphic designer and educator.

 Background and personal life

 Peters was born on May 26, 1954, in Steinbach, Manitoba, Canada to Mennonite missionary parents.
 His father John Jacob Peters, was born in Russia in 1920 and emigrated as a refugee in 1926, while his mother Amanda Marie Reimer, a direct descendant of Klaas Reimer, was born in Manitoba in 1926.
 During the Second World War, John Peters served Canada as a voluntary conscientious objector.
 The family moved to Europe in 1957, where Peters schooled bilingually in Frankfurt and Basel.
 Following a foundation art program in Basel, he graduated from Black Forest Academy (Lörrach), and then attended a year of religious studies at Capernwray Hall in the United Kingdom.
 He subsequently volunteered with Operation Palmbranch, an African relief mission based in Bavaria, Germany.

 In 1974 Peters immigrated to Winnipeg, Canada where he married Beverly Guay Pauls, a Canadian he had met while studying in England; they divorced in 2001.
 He earned a two-year Graphic Design diploma from Red River College and a certificate in Design Management from the University of Manitoba.
 In 1980, Peters designed and built Solace House, an ultra-low-energy, passive solar house on a wooded acreage in Eastern Manitoba.

+Peters died after a long battle with cancer on May 8, 2023, at the age of 68.